-Your Senior Thesis in Performance-Stage and Production Management will be evaluated by the Stage and Production Management Thesis Adviser and a second reader/viewer, who will consult on a final grade.
+Your Senior Thesis in Performance: Directing Stage and Production Management will be evaluated by the Directing Stage and Production Management Thesis Adviser and a second reader/viewer, who will consult on a final grade.
 The Essay will be evaluated on the basis of a clearly conceptualized thesis, a well-developed and clearly-structured argument, and the sophisticated and original analysis and interpretation of evidence.
-The overall grade is given holistically, taking into account the artistic and critical goals of the production, the evolution of those goals, and how your collaboration and-management process contributed to their development and achievement.
-While the final performance is weighted more heavily in deciding the grade, the paths to performance and the Casebook, which-includes both the Essay and the Prompt Book, are given significant weight in the final grade as well.
+The overall grade is given holistically, taking into account the artistic and critical goals of the production, the evolution of those goals, and how your collaboration and design-management process contributed to their development and achievement.
+While the final performance is weighted more heavily in deciding the grade, the paths to performance and the Casebook, which included includes both the Essay and the Process Documentation and Analysis journalPrompt Book, are given significant weight in the final grade as well.